Safe Environment Training Renewal July 1st

 - Longer standing times during communion

-- Special hand sanitation stations before and after reception of the Eucharist (both on the tongue and in the hand)
+- Hand sanitation stations before and after reception of the Eucharist (both on the tongue and in the hand)

-Bishop Olmstead has dispensed all the faithful from their obligation to attend Sunday Mass until further notice.
-Catholics are encourage to make a Spiritual Communion, pray the Rosary and other devotional prayers, and watch the Holy Sacrifice of the Mass on TV or online.
+If unable to attend Sunday Mass, Catholics are encouraged to make a Spiritual Communion, pray the Rosary and other devotional prayers, and watch the Holy Sacrifice of the Mass on TV or online.
 For TV, visit the EWTN channel (Dish 261, DirecTV 370, Cox 113) or on AZ-TV channel 7.
-For online live-streams or recordings of Sunday Mass, please consider the Diocese of Phoenix's YouTube channel.
+For online live-streams or recordings of Sunday Mass, please consider the our own live-stream, or the Diocese of Phoenix's YouTube channel.